GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Configuring route-based IPsec VPN using static routing

-This section describes how to use the `gcloud` command-line tool to configure IPsec VPN with static routing.
+This section describes how to use the `gcloud` command-line tool to configure an IPsec VPN with static routing.
 To perform the same task using the GPC Console, see
 [Configuring IPsec VPN using static routing](#configuring-route-based-ipsec-vpn-using-static-routing) earlier in this guide.